-Tenants must install separate (for their suite) 120/208V-3 phase 4 wire to circuit breaker panel (or panels) of sufficient capacity for receptacles and miscellaneous power within their own space (up to 1.5 watts per square foot).
-An additional 2.0 watts per square foot of power is available on the bus duct and may be used for tenant services, by introducing separate transformer and distribution network at the Tenant's expense.
-Each panel will be sub-metered (see Section 3.17 below).
-All electrical wiring must be installed in conduit or unless otherwise approved by QuadReal Operations in writing.
+Tenants must install separate (for their suite) 120/208V-3 phase 4 wire to circuit breaker panel (or panels) of sufficient capacity for receptacles and miscellaneous power within their own space.
+Each panel will be sub metered (see Section 3.17 below).

-Power for disproportionate use (e.g. data centres) must be provided by introducing separate transformer and distribution network at the Tenant's expense (within their own space) so that it can be sub-metered.
+Power for disproportionate use (e.g. data centres) must be provided by introducing separate transformer and distribution network at the Tenant's expense (within their own space) so that it can be submetered.
 All electrical wiring must be installed in conduit or unless otherwise approved by the Landlord in writing.